 90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Valentine’s day Trivia Question and answers: Valentine’s Day is a celebration of love and affection, and what better way to embrace the spirit of the day than with a fun-filled trivia game?
+Let’s dive into the world of love, history, and romance with our Valentine’s Day trivia!

 Valentine’s day Trivia Question and answers

-1: Love Through the Ages
+Love Through the Ages

 Answer: Lupercalia